SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 In classifier guidance, an additional classifier is trained to predict the class or attributes of an image.
 This classifier is then used to guide the reverse process:

 1. **Classifier Training**: A separate classifier is trained on the dataset to recognize specific classes or attributes.
+(E.g. CLIP Encoder)
 2. **Gradient-based Guidance**: During the reverse process, the gradient of the classifier's output with respect to the image is used to steer the denoising process towards the desired class or attributes.
 3. **Iterative Refinement**: At each denoising step, the U-Net's output is adjusted based on the classifier's gradient, pushing the image towards the desired outcome.